-The general fiscal state of healthcare across the nation is in the midst of rapid change.
-Increasingly, third-party payors, including those governmentally sponsored, are migrating from fee-for-service to fee-for-value.
+The fiscal state of healthcare across the nation is in the midst of rapid change.
+Increasingly, third-party payors, including governmental sponsored programs, are migrating from fee-for-service to fee-for-value.
 UNC Health Care is positioning itself to be a leader in the new health care environment that will ultimately reimburse less for services currently provided to our patients.
-To this end, we are testing a number of different programs aimed at learning how to continue to prosper in this new health care environment.
-Since no one knows the prevailing direction of health care, we have implemented programs aimed at different aspects of population health at each of our medical institutions.
-Learning from these small scale projects will allow UNC Health Care to more rapidly scale and ramp-up its initiatives when appropriate.
+We are testing a number of different programs aimed at learning how to continue to prosper in this new health care environment.
+We have implemented programs aimed at different aspects of population health management at each of our medical institutions.
+These programs include an operational and strategic partnership with Alignment Healthcare for population management.
+This partnership will kick off with the offering of a new Medicare Advantage HMO plan for seniors in Wake County, North Carolina in the fall of 2014.
+Learning from these programs will allow UNC Health Care to more rapidly scale and rampup our initiatives when appropriate.